Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 -

 ### One to One
-With those tables made, we're gonna have to set this table up with `FOREIGN KEY`s.
+With those tables made, we're going to have to set this table up with `FOREIGN KEY`s.

 The first thing we will be creating is a One to One relationship between teachers and teacher_meta.